- Important Update: Our Investment Presentation Seminar is now available twice a week.

 Register With Us To Receive Brochure, Floor Plans & Price List

 Condo Project Summary

-This project is a pre-construction condominium development in Toronto’s Entertainment District.
+This project, 150 Pearl Street Condos is a pre-construction condominium development in Toronto’s Entertainment District.
 Developed by the Conservatory Group, this project is proposed to stand 59 storeys and house 610 units.
-150 Pearl Street Condos is slated for a 2021 occupancy.

 This condominium will occupy a great site, right on the northeast corner of Pearl Street and Duncan Street.
 Currently the site of both a vacant lot and two heritage buildings, the developers have asked EI Richmond Architects to help transform the corner.
 The proposal calls for a 59-storey building with a 6-storey podium that incorporates the preserved heritage facades.
 The podium will contain a mix of commercial and lobby space, along with almost 11,000-square-feet of indoor and outdoor amenities for condominium residents.
 These amenities are planned for the 5th, 6th and 7th floors.

 Before Spending Time On Your Property Search, Our Investment Presentation Seminar Is A Must, And It’s Available Twice A Week.

 EI Richmond’s modern tower will provide a contrast to the historic base and consist of a vertical element next to the main body.
 The tower will be articulated with step backs and a pattern of alternating balconies, while a distinctive point tower will be recognizable on the downtown skyline.

 The developers have proposed a unit mix of consisting of 366 one-bedroom suites, 167 one-plus-den-suites and 77 two-bedroom suites.
 An underground parking garage will provide 123 parking spaces for residents.